 - Operating the SOC: The key challenges of day-to-day operations include the difficulties of running a 24/7 operation; issues related to workforce management; and the complexity of interacting with third parties.
 Attrition is a tough issue, particularly for SOCs working 24-hours a day – and many SOC managers are continuously looking to fill empty seats.
 If you want to avoid maintaining a 24/7 SOC operation in-house, consider developing a distributed, “follow-the-sun” arrangement in different time zones – which provides continuous coverage without asking teams to work through the night.

 - Measuring performance: It’s a golden rule of SOC management that performance must be tracked.
 Metrics are crucial to illustrating that the SOC helps detect cyber security threats faster and handles them better, leading to overall risk reduction.
 Specific performance measurements include the time from alert generation to first action and triage, the number of alerts correctly escalated per analyst, which tools deliver more valuable insights, etc. Generating these metrics can be challenging – and this is where SOAR (security orchestration, automation & response) tools can be effective, with their ability to track key indicators.

-- Implementing automation & orchestration: SOAR tools are significant in improving and streamlining workflows, automating tasks, and reducing the amount of unnecessary and routine work that analysts are required to do.
+- Implementing automation & orchestration: SOAR tools are significant in improving and streamlining workflows, automating tasks, and reducing the amount of unnecessary and routine work that analysts are required to do and which leads to alert fatigue.
 SOAR automatically enriches alerts and adds context information to enable either automated triage or faster manual triage.
 The technology enables SOCs to improve consistency and improve analysts’ productivity.
 No less important is the fact that SOAR makes the job less tiresome, thereby reducing staff attrition.

 - Using advanced analytics: Advanced analytics and machine learning tools provide the SOC with a deeper, more comprehensive level of understanding and context; for example, many use cases implemented on a SIEM could be moved to the SOAR (Security Orchestration, Automation and Response) platform for more effective and rapid implementation.